 Signed by the author.

 This is a well-done book about a little but famous railroad.
 Most images are sharp, color images.
-The few B&W images are of the early history of the Sierra Railroad.
+The few Black-and-White images are of the early history of the Sierra Railroad.
 If you have an interest in the Sierra Railroad, this will be a nice addition to your library.

 Glory of the Sierra is the latest book to be published by the Tuolumne County Historical Society, authored by Chuck Holland.
 This 120-page book blends photographs, artwork, and articles from past issues of Chispa to provide an interesting look at the Sierra Railroad and the Jamestown maintenance facility that exists today as Railtown 1897 State Historic Park.